JordanMartinez/purescript-jordans-reference/21-Hello-World/06-Application-Structure/src/02-MTL/01-Foundations.md/04-Introducing-Monad-Transformers.md

 The normal `(a -> b)` function allows us to reference the argument we pass into the function at any point in its do notation.
 Unfortunately, since the return value of that function is `b`, we are limited to only writing pure code.
 In other words, `someComputation` can never interact with the outside world.

 But what happens if we use the `OutputMonad`/`(a -> monad b)` function?
 Since it outputs a monadic data type, what if that monadic data type was `Effect` or `Aff`?
-If so, our code would look like something below, definitely not readable.
+If so, the resulting code would be very hard to read:

 ```purescript
 produceComputation = runOutputEffect someComputation 4